These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 Sue Kay and Vanishing Seattle’s Brothers are also bridging generational divides, working together against gentrification.
 At age 75, Kay is an exception in their Chinatown International District (CID) Coalition activist group, which is mostly youngsters.

-Though she now lives on Capitol Hill, Kay spent time as a child up and down Canton Alley, where her mother grew up, and she thinks development is putting the neighborhood’s special Asian American character in danger.
+Though she lives on Capitol Hill, Kay spent time as a child up and down Canton Alley, where her mother grew up, and she thinks development is putting the neighborhood’s special Asian-American character in danger.

-The retired state-government worker has taken part in demonstrations to stop high-rise condo and hotel construction in the CID and to preserve Bush Garden, a beloved restaurant and karaoke bar slated for the wrecking ball.
+The retired state-government worker has taken part in demonstrations to stop high-rise condo and hotel construction in the Chinatown International District and to preserve Bush Garden, a beloved restaurant and karaoke bar slated for the wrecking ball.

-CID residents have low incomes, but market-rate housing developers have in recent years been outbidding nonprofit developers for crucial properties.
+Many residents of the neighborhood have low incomes, but market-rate housing developers have in recent years been outbidding nonprofit developers for crucial properties.

-Though Kay remembers the old CID better than the neighborhood’s young activists might (she once took martial arts lessons from Bruce Lee and recalls when pollution-spewing Interstate 5 was built), the kids have taken the lead with their “Humbows Not Hotels” protests because some others her age lack interest or disapprove, she said.
+Though Kay remembers the old neighborhood better than its young activists might (she once took martial arts lessons from Bruce Lee and recalls when pollution-spewing Interstate 5 was built), the kids have taken the lead with their “Humbows Not Hotels” protests because some others her age lack interest or disapprove, she said.

 “These young people have introduced me to the problems with the model minority myth,” Kay said about the idea that Asian Americans tend to succeed and don’t need to agitate politically.
 “I’ve learned a lot from their organizing.”